dominiksalvet/gitpack/readme.md

 How?
 The [guide.md](guide.md) file will show you the way.
 Then users can **immediately use GitPack to install your projects**.

-Not sure?
-Take a look at [.gitpack](.gitpack) directory of GitPack itself.
-It can be that simple.

 ### Badge

 GitPack projects work best with the following sleek badge: